Mismatching-Aware Unsupervised Translation Quality Estimation For Low-Resource Languages

 \section{Proposed Method}

+The base of our unsupervised QE method is the well-known BERTScore metric.
+Nonetheless, in this context, we refer to it as \textit{XLMRScore} because we opted for the XLMR model over M-BERT due to its superior performance in capturing meaningful representations for low-resource languages.
+This was shown in \cite{conneau2020unsupervised}, where the XLMR model could significantly outperform the M-BERT model on a variety of cross-lingual benchmarks, particularly for low-resource languages.

-Our approach for QE is based on the BERTScore metric, and we call it XLMRScore as we used the XLMR model instead of BERT.
-Thus in this section we first describe XLMRScore in details.
-Then we demonstrate the issues we will encounter when using the BERTScore directly for this purpose, and describe our solutions to alleviate these issues.
+In this section, we first describe the base XLMRScore method in detail while discussing the issues we will encounter when using it directly for the QE purpose.
+Next, we introduce our proposed solutions to replace untranslated words and cross-lingual alignment of the pre-trained model to alleviate the issues of untranslated words and mismatching errors.